A ballet about bullets: Watch the latest moving gun control ad

 At the end of the video, the screen flashes with some staggering but by now sadly familiar statistics, including that 3 million American children experience gun violence every year.
 But kids can also help change that: There’s a text-to-learn-more moment for Students Demand Action, a gun control group for high school and college students looking to make gun safety a priority on campuses and through better legislation.

 Students Demand Action is an offshoot of Moms Demand Action for Gun Sense in America, the grassroots campaign arm of nonprofit funder Everytown for Gun Safety.
 The video was made in partnership with the National Dance Institute, a nonprofit that offers free dance programming in schools that’s aimed toward promoting inclusion, confidence, and empowerment.
-(The team behind it includes ballet icons Robbie Fairchild and Ezra Hurowitz, and choreographer James Alsop, who has worked with Beyoncé and Sia, whose song “I’m Still Here” anchors the action.)
+(The team behind it includes ballet icons Robbie Fairchild and Ezra Hurwitz, and choreographer James Alsop, who has worked with Beyoncé and Sia, whose song “I’m Still Here” anchors the action.)

 Since late September, Everytown has committed $5 million to a separate online voter turnout campaign called “Not One More,” which includes running ads that favored gun safety candidates in 16 of the congressional districts across 11 states that may determine control of the U.S. House of Representatives.
 Wieden+Kennedy created several ads for that effort.

+“Part of the thinking with this campaign was that we have the ability to appeal to voters who care about gun violence prevention, but don’t traditionally vote in the midterms,” says Craig.
+“We’re reminding these audiences that in order to reduce gun violence, these voters need to come out and vote.”

-“The images for all of the different ads are all too familiar to us—memorials, scenes of grieving families, children rushing out of schools following a shooting,” says Craig.
+“The images for all of the different ads are all too familiar to us—memorials, scenes of grieving families, children rushing out of schools following a shooting,” she adds.
 “Many of the voters we are reaching can personally relate to these devastating scenes.”